About The Caerphilly Miners Community Centre - Climate Change Garden

 The front garden at the Caerphilly Miners Centre was originally designed by Fiona Cloke, Landscape Architecture Environmental Planning.
 Work began on the garden in late 2021 and it was evident that the garden would need to incorporate materials and resources already available.
 The consequence was that the planning and planting was adapted and designed by Chris O’Meara, lead gardening volunteer.

-The volunteer gardeners have created a children’s area with space to explore sensory planting and wildlife observation.
+The volunteer gardeners have created a children’s area with space to explore sensory planting and wildlife observation in the meadow area where gooseberries, blueberries, mini fruit trees and raspberries grow.